StackStorm/stackstorm-k8s/README.md

 As any other Helm dependency, it's possible to further configure it for specific scaling needs via `values.yaml`.

 ## Install custom st2 packs in the cluster
-In distributed environment of the Kubernetes cluster `st2 pack install` won’t work.
+There are two ways to install st2 packs in the k8s cluster.

+1. The `st2packs` method is the default.
+This method will work for practically all clusters, but `st2 pack install` does not work.
+The packs are injected via `st2packs` images instead.

+2. The other method defines shared/writable `volumes`.
+This method allows `st2 pack install` to work, but requires a persistent storage backend to be available in the cluster.
+This chart will not configure a storage backend for you.

+### Method 1: st2packs images (the default)
+The `st2packs` method is the default. `st2 pack install` does not work because this chart uses read-only `emptyDir` volumes for `/opt/stackstorm/{packs,virtualenvs}`.
 Instead, you need to bake the packs into a custom docker image, push it to a private or public docker registry and reference that image in Helm values.
-Helm chart will take it from there, sharing `/opt/stackstorm/{packs,virtualenvs}` via a sidecar container in pods which require access to the packs.
+Helm chart will take it from there, sharing `/opt/stackstorm/{packs,virtualenvs}` via a sidecar container in pods which require access to the packs
+(the sidecar is the only place where the volumes are writable).

-### Building st2packs image
+#### Building st2packs image
 For your convenience, we created a new `st2-pack-install <pack1> <pack2> <pack3>` utility and included it in a container that will help to install custom packs during the Docker build process without relying on live DB and MQ connection.
 Please see https://github.com/StackStorm/st2packs-dockerfiles/ for instructions on how to build your custom `st2packs` image.

-### How to provide custom pack configs
+#### How to provide custom pack configs
 Update the `st2.packs.configs` section of Helm values:

 For example: